mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

   // the amount of time track_links will
   // wait for Mixpanel's servers to respond
   track_links_timeout: 300

-  // should we track a page view on page load
-  track_pageview: true

   // if you set upgrade to be true, the library will check for
   // a cookie from our old js library and import super